 The thing about hypnosis predators such as this is that they are generally noted for having multiple victims.
 One example is the Michael Fine case from Sheffield, Ohio.
 Fine is reported to have had well over 36 victims.
 Perhaps even more disturbing is the fact that he was not actually a hypnotist, per se, but a divorce lawyer who simply learned the craft on his own.
 As outrageous and alarming as this might sound, hypnosis abuse is real and multiple victims has been the norm for such predators.

-Another example would be Philip Lamb from Ft.
+Another disturbing example would be Philip Lamb from Ft.
 Worth, Texas.
 Lamb was arrested in 2019 for hypnosis sexual assault.
-He then bailed himself out of jail and proceeded to do the exact same thing over again, getting caught one more time in 2020 for hypnosis sexual assault, less than one year later in 2020.
+He bailed himself out of jail and then proceeded to do the exact same thing all over again, with a different woman, getting caught a second time for hypnosis sexual assault, less than one year later in 2020.

-Again, hypnosis predators such as this are known for repeating the crime.
+Again, hypnosis predators such as this are historically known for repeating this type of lurid crime.